raymondworkshop/iSpeaking-Speaking-and-Improving/notes.md

 ### notes

+#### 2019-05-23
+  *

+#### 2019-05-22
+  * doc on python

 #### 2019-05-20
+  * ispeaking: a web-based Pronunciation System for Cantonese Speakers English L2 Learners
-  * a web-based system to do a basic recognition and checking
+   - do a basic recognition and checking

   * how
     - principle
     - dataset
       + ShefCE dataset ?
     - module

 #### 2019-05-20
   * project on Enlgish mispronunciation detection